-All of our voices are still needed to protect Owls Head Park Reserve.
+All of our voices are still needed to protect Owls Head Provincial Park.
 But this key milestone shows that, together, we do have the power to affect decisions at the highest level.

 Thank you to Facebook group founder Sydnee Lynn for tracking down confirmation that PID: 00555284, formerly owned by Transport Canada, has been transferred to the Department of The Environment (Environment and Climate Change Canada).